 If you aren’t happy with one of your classes, you can ask to be assessed to find out what learning support will work better for you.
 Here’s how Josh had his say.

 Rights are used to make sure you feel safe, looked after, respected and listened to.
-Find out how the law is changing in 2017 to give pupils more rights.
+Find out how the law is changing to give pupils more rights.

 Support for learning

 Our guide to some of the key people in and out of school who can support you and make sure your rights are protected and respected.